When Will LA County's Outdoor Mask Mandate Be Lifted?

-Los Angeles County remained on track Monday to lift its outdoor mask-wearing requirement by mid-week thanks to another drop in the number of COVID-positive patients in local hospitals.
+Los Angeles County is preparing to lift its outdoor mask-wearing requirement Wednesday thanks to another drop in the number of COVID-positive patients in local hospitals.

 According to state figures, there were 2,054 COVID-positive patients in county hospitals, down from 2,086 on Sunday.
 The number of those patients being treated in intensive care was 437, down from 439 on Sunday.